 Brussels and Berlin regularly present themselves to professional audiences and the general public during “Brussels Days” and “Berlin Days” held in the partner city.
 These events showcase tourism, the creative industries, business, and culture.
 Exhibitions highlighting a wide range of topics and styles also take place in both cities.

-In addition, both cities are very interested in sharing their experience with each other in various areas, such as community-based work done with immigrants.
-Brussels and Berlin are both working hard to promote the integration of very different immigrant groups into urban life.
+In addition, both cities are very interested in sharing their experience in various areas with each other, such as community-based work done with immigrants.
+Brussels and Berlin are both working hard in various projects to promote the integration of very different immigrant groups into urban life.

 Governing Mayor of Berlin